piinalpin/piinalpin.github.io/2020/02/automation-test-cypress/index.md

 ### Step to create test case

-1. Open cypress to get examples of test case from cypress module.
+1. Open cypress to get examples of test case from cypress module

 using npx :
 ```bash